 What should I do during the week?

-Group workouts are on Saturday, Tuesday (track) and Thursday (tempo).
+Group workouts are offered on Saturday, Tuesday (track) and Thursday (tempo).
 You will train on your own during the week.
 You schedule will indicate they type of run and distance for each day.
+None of the group workouts are required per se, but if you can only attend one, attend the Saturday group long runs.

 Should I consult my doctor before starting this running program?

 Not a bad idea!
-If you are brand-new to running, or have had medical issues in the past, let you primary care physician know that you are going to be training for an endurance race, and ask if there are any reason to be concerned, or any advice they would give.
+If you are brand-new to running, or have had medical issues in the past, let you primary care physician know that you are going to be training for an endurance race, and ask if they have any specific medial advice for you.
 You can show them a copy of your schedule and let them know that you will be training under a specific program suitable for all types of runners, with a measured increase in mileage each week.

 What groups is the club affiliated with?

 RHC is a member of the Houston Area Road Runners Association (HARRA), an all volunteer, nonprofit organization of runners dedicated to provide, support and advocate for the running community of Southeast Texas.
 They were founded in 1993 to promote running as a competitive sport and a healthful exercise in the greater Houston area.
 They put on some cool races, like the Tour de Bayou series, so be on the look-out for an RHC team forming for that!
 And members are encouraged to volunteer to help in local races.

 We are always looking for clubs with whom to run, partner, hang out and spread the joy of running!
 If there is a club you like or would like to know, let the RHC manager know and maybe we can plan a joint event.

-I like to cross train.
-Will this interfere with my running program?
+I like to do other kinds of exercise besides running (i.e. cross-training).
+Will this interfere with my training program?